kevin-johne/react-test-posts/README.md

 # React Test

+## Solutions

+The solutions for the tasks are in the following files:

+To 1.
+Selecting user `UserDropdown` component in `src/modules/UserDropdown.tsx`

+- to make this work I implemented a context with a hook to access the current user and change the user
+- create a useFetch hook for better fetch handling, with abort of requests, loading and error states

+To 2.
+Expandable `PostCard` component in `src/modules/Post.tsx`

+- I could have used the `Collapse` component from `antd` but I decided to implement it myself

+to 3.
+Pixel perfect implementation of `SearchInput` component in `src/modules/SearchInput/SearchInput.tsx`

+- I used the `Input` component from `antd` and styled it with CSS

+to 4.
+Tests for `PostsPage` component in `src/pages/PostsPage.tsx`

+- I tested the PostsPage as it has the combination of search and posts, to validate that the search works.
+This required to mock React router, UserContext and matchMedia for Antd components, and the fetch of posts.
+I could have written more tests but I decided to keep it simple.
+- I installed a new library `@testing-library/react` to simplify the tests

+## Tasks

 We have provided a simple React application with 2 pages:

 - A “Posts” page that lists the titles of a user’s posts.